Opposition Figure Navalny 'Poisoned': The Latest News - The Moscow Times

-Russian opposition leader Alexei Navalny is in a coma in a Siberian hospital with suspected poisoning after he became violently ill on a flight to Moscow on Thursday morning.
+Russian opposition leader Alexei Navalny is on his way to Germany for treatment for a suspected poisoning.
+He became violently ill on a flight to Moscow on Thursday morning and fell into a coma.
 His team believes a toxic substance was added to a cup of tea he drank at an airport cafe.

 Here are the latest updates:

+— The hospital's deputy chief doctor said "no trace" of poison has been found in Navalny's system during tests so far, contradicting previous claims by police.

+— Doctors have five working diagnoses for Navalny's condition, the head doctor at the Omsk Emergency Hospital told reporters without naming any of the potential diagnoses.

-— Yarmysh said police reported that a “poison” was found in Navalny’s system that is “dangerous to those around him,” but that law enforcement wouldn’t name the substance.
+— Head of Navalny’s Anti-Corruption Foundation Ivan Zhdanov told journalists that police reported that a “poison” was found in Navalny’s system that is “dangerous to those around him,” but that law enforcement wouldn’t name the substance.

-— The plane flying from Germany to Russia to pick up Navalny will arrive in an hour but doctors aren’t allowing him to be transported because his condition is unstable, his spokeswoman Kira Yarmysh tweeted, calling the refusal an “attempt on his life."
+— The plane flying from Germany to Russia to pick up Navalny will arrive in an hour but doctors aren’t allowing him to be transported because his condition is unstable, his spokeswoman Kira Yarmysh tweeted early Friday morning, calling the refusal an “attempt on his life."

 — Navalny's lab results show no signs of heart attack, stroke or brain damage, the Omsk hospital's deputy chief doctor told the RBC news website.